 Hamas closes Gaza crossing with Israel after senior militant shot dead

+Masked gunmen from the Qassam brigade, the militia wing of Hamas, carry the body of Mazen Faqha during his funeral in Gaza City Hamas Interior Ministry spokesman Iyad al-Bozum said the Erez crossing point will be "fully closed in both directions" until further notice.
 The unusual measure came after a senior Hamas militant, Mazen Faqha, was shot dead at the entrance of his Gaza City home late on Friday.
-Hamas, the Islamic militant group that rules Gaza, said Faqha was shot four times in the head with a silenced gun and blamed Israel for "assassinating" him, without providing evidence.

 Discussions